miowff/LambdaTasks/README.md

-this is a repository for lambda taska
+this is a repository for lambda tasks